-The increase in Adjusted Net Income for the three months ended March 31, 2021 was attributable to the decrease in interest expense as a result of the consummation of the Transactions offset by the decline in the marketing segment related to the temporary suspension or reductions of in-store sampling programs during the pandemic and increase in provision for income taxes.
-For a reconciliation of Adjusted Net Income to Net loss, see "-Non-GAAP Financial Measures".
+The increase in Adjusted Net Income for the three months ended June 30, 2021 was attributable to the decrease in interest expense as a result of the consummation of the Transactions and increase in provision for income taxes.
+For a reconciliation of Adjusted Net Income to Net income (loss), see "-Non-GAAP Financial Measures."